robincher/node-apex-api-security/README.md

 ## Walkthrough for ApiSecurityUtil (Deprecated)

 This interface will be deprecated for the next release.
-You are encouraged to user ApiSigningUtil instead.
+You are encouraged to use ApiSigningUtil instead.

 **Preparing the request parameter (Dummy values)**